ospfbgp/fix_dashboard/README.md

 <pre>
 /opt/librenms/validate.php
 </pre>
-8. this breaks the logo and sets it back to stepcg log<br>
+8. this breaks the logo and sets it back to stepcg logo<br>
 Copy the customer logo to file below and it will display their logo /opt/www/images/logo.png